OpenZeppelin/cairo-contracts/docs/Utilities.md

 ### `assert_revert`

 An asynchronous wrapper method that executes a try-except pattern for transactions that should fail.
+Note that this wrapper does not check for a StarkNet error code.
+This allows for more flexibility in checking that a transaction simply failed.
+If you wanted to check for an exact error code, you could use StarkNet's [error_codes module](https://github.com/starkware-libs/cairo-lang/blob/ed6cf8d6cec50a6ad95fa36d1eb4a7f48538019e/src/starkware/starknet/definitions/error_codes.py) and implement additional logic to the `assert_revert` method.

  To successfully use this wrapper, the transaction method should be wrapped with `assert_revert`; however, `await` should precede the wrapper itself like this:

 ```python
 await assert_revert(signer.send_transaction(